 The Obama administration touts the support of the government-bailed-out auto industry for these reckless, expensive regs.
 What they want you to forget is that the "negotiations" (read: bullying) with White House environmental radicals date back to former Obama green czar Carol Browner's tenure -- when she infamously told auto industry execs "to put nothing in writing, ever" regarding their secret CAFE talks.

 Obama's number-massagers cite phony-baloney cost savings that rely on developing future fuel-saving technology.
 Given this crony government's abysmal track record in "investing" in new technologies (cough -- Solyndra -- cough), we can safely dismiss that fantasy math.
-What (SET ITAL) is (END ITAL) real for consumers is the $2,000 per vehicle added cost that the new fuel standards will impose now.
+What is real for consumers is the $2,000 per vehicle added cost that the new fuel standards will impose now.
 That figure comes from the National Highway Traffic Safety Administration (NHTSA) and the Environmental Protection Agency (EPA).